 Oh, and by the way, there was wifi.
 It wasn’t everywhere, but I would go up to the main building and relax there when I wanted to touch base with people back home.
 Great added bonus!

 For me, going on a safari had always been something I wanted to do.
-I absolutely love animals getting to see some of these amazing creatures in their own habitats was definitely something I wanted to do.
+I absolutely love animals and getting to see some of these amazing creatures in their own habitats was definitely something I wanted to do.
 So, for me, this first trip to South Africa was mostly about seeing animals.
 Did I get my fill?
 No!
 Was I thrilled with my experience?
 Absolutely!

-Within the Game Lodge there were zebras, spring bucks, and monkeys just roaming around.
+Within Mongena Game Lodge there were zebras, spring bucks, and monkeys just roaming around.
 You could walk out of your hut and there’s a zebra next to your patio.
 Obviously, you can’t touch them, but to be that close was just amazing.

 We went on 5 game drives while we were there.
 We saw things from lions, rhinos, hippos, giraffes, and buffalo down to millipedes, dung beetles, and a red velvet tick.
 I won’t go into too many details here about all of the animals we saw.
 If you’re interested in learning more about what our game drives were like during our stay at Mongena, check out my post that walks you through each of them and all of the animals we saw.